 Kurt Cobain recorded a theme for The Ren & Stimpy Show, but Nickelodeon rejected it.

 If there are an infinite amount of alternate universes, then there must be an alternate universe in which somebody figured out how to destroy all other alternate universes and already did so.
 And, there must be another guy from another universe who stopped him.

 Oxford University is older than the Aztec Empire.

 If you had windshield wipers on your glasses you would think you’re the coolest person ever, but everyone else would think you look like an idiot. #neveragain

 Biggest film of 1992: Aladdin (Action/Adventure) earned ~ $217,000,000

 While prostitution is legal in Queensland Australia, advertising said services by skywriting is not.

 Anakin did bring balance to the force.
-First there were hundreds of Jedi, and a couple of Sith.
-Afterwards there were a couple of Jedi, and a couple of Sith.
+First, there were hundreds of Jedi and a couple of Sith.
+Afterward, there were a couple of Jedi and a couple of Sith.